TZstatsADS/fall2019-proj2--sec1-grp8/README.md

 + Yiwen Ma:
-- Deployed introduction page and contribute to the UI design.
+- Deployed introduction page and contribute to the UI design
-- Conducted function in the calculator tools.
+- Conducted function in the calculator tools
-- Made analytics plots
+- Data visualization, made analytics plots

 + Yuting: